-In some but not all studies it has been found that women with epilepsy may have a slightly increased risk of some complications during pregnancy including hypertension, bleeding and preterm births.
-In most cases pregnancy is straightforward.
+Women with epilepsy have been found to have a slightly increased risk of some complications during pregnancy including hypertension, bleeding, preterm births and caesarean section.
+In most cases, however, pregnancy is straightforward.

-Should antiepileptic drugs be suspended when planning a pregnancy?
+Should antiepileptic drugs be suspended during pregnancy?

-Only in rare cases can antiepileptic drugs be suspended when planning pregnancy, because the risk of seizures is generally greater than the risk associated with the drugs.
-In any case, drug discontinuation when the pregnancy has already started generally does not offer any advantages and abrupt interruption must be avoided because it is dangerous.
+Only in rare cases can antiepileptic drugs be suspended during pregnancy because the risk of seizures is generally greater than the risk associated with the drugs.
+In any case, abrupt drug suspension must be avoided because it is dangerous.